travis-ci/docs-travis-ci-com/user/reference/overview.md

 ### Partner Queue Solution

-With introduction of new billing system in Travis CI, the IBM and part of ARM64 infrastructure is kept to be available free of charge for OSS as a part of Partner Queue Solution.
+With the introduction of a new billing system in Travis CI, the IBM and part of the ARM64 infrastructures are kept available free of charge for OSS as a part of the Partner Queue Solution.
 For more details see [Billing Overview - Usage based Plans - Credits](/user/billing-overview/#usage---credits).

 ### Linux: .travis.yml examples